-At Empress Eye Clinic we offer all clinically-effective myopia control treatment options available in Canada, therefore our unbiased treatment plan is aimed to provide the best possible option for each individual base on their response to treatment.
+Empress Eye Clinic offers all clinically-effective myopia control treatment options available in Canada, therefore our unbiased treatment plan is aimed to provide the best possible option for each individual based on their response to treatment.

 It is important to treat the cause of myopia, not just the symptoms.

 Since there is a limited window of time to provide successful myopia control, it is critical to provide the treatment as soon as possible to treat the cause of myopia (nearsightedness) in children to prevent elongation of their eye balls and prevent serious myopic related eye diseases later in their lives.